Build Instructions

 Debug Builds

 By default, CMake setups up a non-debug, non-release build.
 If you run LLDB and encounter messages indicating a lack of debug symbols, make sure you are doing a debug build.
-To do this, use -DCMAKE_BUILD_TYPE=Debug.
+To do this, use -DCMAKE_BUILD_TYPE=Debug with cmake.

 Unit tests

 Darling has a limited number of unit tests.
-These are not currently built by default, but this can be enabled with '-DENABLE_TESTS=1'.
+These are not currently built by default, but this can be enabled with '-DENABLE_TESTS=1' (given as a flag to cmake).
 These tests are then installed to /usr/libexec within your Darling container.

 Additional, Non-standard Binaries